Skip to content

 April 27, 1970, Army PFC Randall W. Love from Cecilia in Hardin County died in the Vietnam War.

-April 27, 1974, Officer Armond VanCleave, Shively Police Department, died in an automobile accident.
-Officer VanCleave was riding in the rear of an ambulance while transporting a heart attack victim to a local hospital.
+April 27, 1974, Officer Armond VanCleave, Shively Police Department, died in an automobile accident riding with a heart attack victim in an ambulance while going to the hospital.
 A vehicle struck the ambulance broadside.

-April 27, 1978, Alydar, with Jorge Valasquez up, won the Bluegrass Stakes by 13 lengths, he finished 2nd to Affirmed nine days later in Louisville.
+On April 27, 1978, click to see Alydar, with Jorge Valasquez up, in the Bluegrass Stakes winning by 13 lengths.
+Nine days later, in Louisville, he finished second to Affirmed, who had prepped in the Hollywood Derby.

-April 27, 1995, the federal government announced four of Kentucky’s eight public universities, including UK, made so little progress on desegregation goals last year that they wouldn’t be allowed to start new degree programs during 1995.
+April 27, 1995, the federal government announced four of Kentucky’s eight public universities, including UK, made so little progress on desegregation goals in 1994 that they wouldn’t be allowed to start new degree programs during 1995.
 The other schools were Morehead, Western, and Kentucky State.

 April 27, 2001, the state’s top environmental official blocked a coal company’s controversial plan to open a surface mine near the historic Pine Mountain Settlement School in Harlan County.